-Here you can review the real plans for high-densities and small lots that is being proposed by Oread Capital/Uplands.
+Here you can review the real plans for high-densities and small lots that are proposed by Oread Capital/Uplands.
 Since the track record of Oread Capital is to sell off their properties and projects in less than three years their interests are always short-term.

 Within the filed documents is a proposed Metro Special District (Tax District) that Oread Capital wants to get approved at this stage.
 The expectation is the MSD application will be submitted in spring 2022.
 This will have to come before the Westminster City Council for a public hearing and approval.

 Westminster City Council will hold the public hearing and vote on September 12, 2022 at 7 p.m.

 Email City Council PublicComment@cityofwestminster.us

 The farm sold to international hedge fund Varde Partners

 The title for the Westminster farm is now held by a hedge fund, Varde Partners.
 Based in Minneapolis, with offices in London, New York, and Singapore, this fund has $14 billion in assets and describes itself as a firm that "seeks opportunities in less efficient markets and pursues assets at a discount to their intrinsic or potential value fund".
 Oread Capital and Peak Development will be "managing" the hedge fund's investment.

 Who are Oread Capital and Peak Development?